Agriculture is consistently ranked as one of the three most dangerous occupations in the United States.

 In addition to working full-time at a farmworker organization, SAF interns work on one of the following projects:

 Documentary students will get to know an individual or family more in-depth by documenting their lives through interviews, photography, and creative writing.
-The 2014 focus will be on the labor lore of farmworkers and their families.
+The 2016 focus will be on the communities of farmworkers and their families.
 Check out the documentary projects from past years.

 Theater students will perform a skit to initiate dialogue among farmworkers and to mobilize them to come up with solutions to the issues they face.
-Performances take place in labor camps in the piedmont and eastern NC and address issues important to workers; the 2014 topic is mental health and alcohol abuse prevention.
-Check out the theater reports from past years.
+Performances take place in labor camps in the piedmont and eastern NC and address issues important to workers; the 2016 topic is the SAF farmworker mural & farmworker rights.
+Check out the theater videos and reports from past years.

 *Interns may submit a proposal to fulfill an academic requirement at their school in lieu of a theater or documentary project, if they meet SAF’s standards.